-Rave Master Volume 1 – The Quest Begins is a single disc DVD release that contains the first four episodes of the anime series, Rave Master.
+Rave Master Volume 1 – The Quest Begins is a single disc DVD release that contains the first four episodes of the series.
 When it comes to the episodes on the disc, there are no chapter marks included.
 If you try to skip ahead, you’ll be taken straight to the beginning of the next episode of the disc.
 However, I do have to give Tokyopop some credit for including the episode previews at the end of each episode.
 But the company definitely put this disc together as a “bare bones” set, and seemed to only put a very minimal effort into the content of the disc.

 Rave Master Volume 1 – The Quest Begins

 At the beginning of the first episode, we learn that 50 years before the story starts, the world was being corrupted by Dark Bring, evil stones that bestowed incredible powers to those who own them.
 The Dark Bring were used by the Raregroove Kingdom.
 The Symphonia Kingdom fought against them with their Holy Bring, which later became known as RAVE.
 Shiba, the first RAVE master, had attempted to destroy Sinclaire, the “mother” of the Dark Bring with his sword, the Ten Commandments.
 The aftermath of this attack caused an explosion that has become known as “Overdrive,” and it destroyed 1/10th of the known world.

 Plue, a special guardian “dog” shielded Shiba from the blast, and Shiba was able to hold on to the RAVE required to power his sword.
 However, Plue and the remaining pieces of RAVE scattered around the world.
 Plue is a RAVE bearer, and has the ability to sense other RAVE stones.
 Plue’s nose also has the ability to destroy Dark Bring, and he can utilize the RAVE of Combat which powers himself and the RAVE master up.